imirzadeh/stable-continual-learning/README.md

 # Understanding the Role of Training Regimes in Continual Learning
-Towards increasing stability of neural networks for continual learning
+Towards increasing stability of neural networks for continual learning (NeurIPS'20)

+Note: I will add an updated version of the code soon.
+If you have problem reproducing the results, please see the instructions for reproducing [experiment 1](https://github.com/imirzadeh/stable-continual-learning/issues/1) and [experiment 2](https://github.com/imirzadeh/stable-continual-learning/issues/5).

 ## 1. Code Structure